Grimmys/rpg_tactical_fantasy_game/README.md

 If you are using 64-bit Windows you can head over to the [releases page](https://github.com/grimmys/rpg_tactical_fantasy_game/releases) to get a prebuilt executable.

-If you would rather run directly from the source \(or want to develop the game\), make sure to have [Python](https://python.org) installed and run `python -m pip install -r requirements` in the repository folder.
+If you would rather run directly from the source \(or want to develop the game\), make sure to have [Python](https://python.org) installed and run `python -m pip install -r requirements.txt` in the repository folder.

 Then you can run `python main.py` to start the game.